zyxw59/conlang_fmt/README.md

 paragraph of text.
 All blocks must be separated by blank lines, with no exceptions.

+#### Document control

+There are some blocks which control the document, but are not printed as normal blocks.
+These are:

+- `:title:`: The title of the document.
+  This is placed in the `<title>` element.
+- `:author:`: The author of the document
+  This is placed in a `<meta name="author">` element.
+- `:description:`: The description of the document.
+  This is placed in a `<meta name="description">` element.
+- `:style:`: A stylesheet for the document.
+  This is placed in a `<link rel="stylesheet">` element.
+- `:lang:`: The language of the document.
+  This is placed in the `lang` attribute on the `<html>` element.

+With the exception of `:style:`, only the first instance of each of these blocks will have any effect.

 #### Headings and sections

 Section headers are denoted by one or more `#` characters, as in Markdown.